ThatGuyJacobee/Elite-Bot-Docs/docs/welcomefeature.md

 :::tip

-You can use "{username}" within the title field if you wish to include the user's username as part of the title.
+You can use `{username}` within the title field if you wish to include the user's username as part of the title.
 You can also use "/n" to create new lines within your description.

 :::